timfayz/elementcss/README.md

 ##HOW TO PARTICIPATE
+**Your participation to ELEMENT development is very welcome!**
-If you want to help and contribute our common goals please make your own pull request or [report issues](https://github.com/kalopsia/element/issues).
+If you want to help and contribute this project please make your own pull request or [report issues](https://github.com/kalopsia/element/issues).
 We are welcome any kind of ideas and support.
 The following tasks are actual at the moment:
 - Documentation
 - JS plugins